seankelliher/mt-washington-temps/README.md

 * Callouts and chart.
 ![screen shot of project](/screenshots/mt-washington-temps-screenshot2.png?s=600)

-* On smaller screens, the chart get unreadable and is replaced by a table.
+* On smaller screens, the chart becomes unreadable and is replaced by a table.
 ![screen shot of project](/screenshots/mt-washington-temps-screenshot3.png?s=600)

 ## Installation and Setup Instructions